Crossings states and sets of states in P\'olya random walks: Proof of Theorem

 are contained in the intervals

 Let us delete the intervals of \eqref{eq-5.1} from those of \eqref{eq-5.2} and merge the ends.
-Then, according to the property of the lack of memory of exponential distribution, the number of merged points in each of the intervals of \eqref{eq-5.2} coincides in distribution with the number of births per a death time of an individual in the population (provided that the birth and death rates are unchanged and equal to $\lambda_{j}$ and $\mu_{j}$, respectively) and has geometric distribution with parameter $\lambda_{j}/(\lambda_{j}+\mu_{j})$.
-This enables us to conclude that $\{g(j)\}$ has the structure of the branching process, in which the distribution of the number of offspring in the $j$th generation depends on the order number of generation, $j$, and is described by the Markov chain $V_j$.
-Hence, the conditional distribution of $g(j)$ coincides with the distribution of $V_j$, and \eqref{eq-5.3} follows. \end{proof}
+Then, according to the property of the lack of memory of exponential distribution, the number of merged points in each of the intervals of \eqref{eq-5.2} coincides in distribution with the number of births per a death time of an individual in the population (the birth and death rates are reckoned to be unchanged and equal to $\lambda_{j}$ and $\mu_{j}$, respectively) and has geometric distribution with parameter $\lambda_{j}/(\lambda_{j}+\mu_{j})$, and given that the number of intervals in $m$, the total number of merged points in these intervals has negative binomial distribution, that is,